 If you think you can’t tolerate pulses, my recommendation is to don’t give up too early on these super foods.
 Better it is to start slowly and test out which legumes work best for you.
 Step by step you’ll increase the good gut bacteria which will then help you to better tolerate legumes.

 In the meanwhile here is a parsnip soup recipe for you – totally legume free.
 And yet with parsnips ranking number 2 on my Top 30 list of fiber rich vegetables you have a soup at hand you can enjoy without guilt.
 I recommend to serve it with some whole grain bread for an even better bio availability.
 Click here for the clean eating parsnip soup recipe.

 Remember, the setpoint of information in the human body is actually in the gut.
 Some experts call the gut even your body’s second brain.
-Hopefully these inspirations for high fiber meals can help you treat your gut as it deserves.
+Hopefully these inspirations can help you treat your gut with the respect it deserves.